 "Our flag does not fly because the wind moves it.
 It flies with the last breath of each soldier who died protecting it." -Unknown

 Those who have sacrificed their lives in the line of duty deserve prestigious honor.
 At Family-Funeral & Cremation, we pledge to dignify veterans while respecting the wishes of their loved ones.

-By providing discounted pricing and special touches for fallen soldiers and their family members, we are dedicated to ensuring veterans recieve the honorable funeral ceremony they earned by serving this country.
-We have fostered an extraordinary relationship with the Department of Veteran Affairs and offer many benefits and honors fit for veterans' funerals.
+By providing discounted pricing and special touches for those who have made the ultimate sacrifice and their family members, we are dedicated to ensuring members of the armed forces receive the honorable funeral ceremony they earned by serving this country.
+We have fostered an extraordinary relationship with the Department of Veteran Affairs and offer many benefits and honors fit for service members' funerals.

 Our funeral staff is trained with a deep understanding of proper methods to create a dignified memorial service for members of the armed forces, and honor veterans based on traditions ingrained by their unique military branches.